Virtual algebraic fibrations of K\"ahler groups: Albanese dimension and algebraic fibrations

-Before proving this proposition, let us mention that (with varying degree of complexity) it is possible to verify directly that groups commensurable to nonabelian surface groups cannot satisfy any of the three cases above.
+Before proving this lemma, let us mention that it is possible to verify directly that groups that are virtually a nonabelian surface groups cannot satisfy any of the three cases above.

 \begin{proof} We will first show $(1) \Leftrightarrow (2)$, and then $\lnot (2) \Leftrightarrow \lnot (3)$.

 $(1) \Rightarrow (2)$: If $(1)$ holds we can write the short exact sequence with $\ker ~ \phi$ finitely generated.
 Hence $G$ is both an ascending and descending HNN extension.
 It follows that the rational rays determined by both $\pm \phi \in H^1(G)$ are contained in $\Sigma^1(G)$.